 Foster Care Licensing, Support, and Advocacy

 We license homes for American Indian/Alaskan Native children in need of out-of-home placements in King County and others along the I-5 corridor.
 Our licensing services assist future foster parents navigate their way through the licensing process.
-We guide you through the necessary trainings, paperwork, and provide you with ongoing support.
+We guide you through the necessary training, paperwork, assistance of regulation equipment, and provide you with ongoing support.

 Please contact Foster Care/ICW Manager Thaidra Alfred for more information at 206.285-4425 or email@example.com.